-Lessons Learned: Vulnerability Management With a Remote Workforce
+Lessons Learned: Vulnerability Management Policy

 The COVID-19 pandemic has created a need for security teams to make sudden adjustments to many of their processes.
 This article focuses on vulnerability and patch management processes specifically, and discusses how companies can ensure that these programs keep their digital environments and assets secure while dealing with a larger than ever remote workforce.

 WFH Challenges and Opportunities

 First, let’s look at both the vulnerability management challenges and the opportunities raised by the WFH paradigm.
 Those challenges and opportunities can be divided into two main layers:

 - The production systems and services at the core of a company’s IT environment